skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 Here are key takeaways for developers and operators to consider from this guide:

-* Demonstrate how an IBM i workload can be migrated to Skytap on Azure using BRMS ICC.
+* Demonstrate how an IBM i workload can be migrated to {{site.SoA}} using BRMS ICC.
 In this document you will learn how to take backup on IBM i using BRMS ICC and transfer it to cloud using FTP.

  * Full-system recovery in the cloud using IBM i as NFS server to an IBM i VM as target system.